 Complaint to institution

-If the institution that processed your medical data is a public authority and you believe that the use of your information has resulted in a violation of your right to private life, you can initially complain to this institution.
+If you believe that the processing of your private information by your employer - a public authority, that has appointed you as a public official - has resulted in harm to your right to private life, you can complain to this authority.

 In your application you should:

-- provide arguments as to which activities taken by the authority that possesses your medical data were unlawful or applied in a disproportionate way and why
+- provide arguments about which activities taken by the authority that processes your personal data were unlawful or applied in a disproportionate manner and why

 - name the legal provisions which have been violated